HYLODE/HyUi/docs/user_guide/dev-workflow.md

 % Persona = developer reading this who wants to deploy an dash app
 % Setting: working on their own lap top with access to UCLH data and machines

+# Development workflow

+At this point, you should have a local environment setup running HyUI.
+Use this guide if you need to create a new API endpoint with synthetic data to develop your HyUI feature against.

+1. Make synthetic version of the data
+2. Develop with synthetic data
+3. Write some tests and quality control
+4. Update the plot to run live
+5. Allow inspection over the last months
+6. Split by specialty

 ## Prepare synthetic data at UCLH